1 v 1

 David Ferguson should have put the hosts ahead in the first half early on when he had no one around him for he attempted to drill the ball goalwards from close range, as his effort in the end went well over.

-Gavin Cowan`s was delighted with the response to what his team showed following the two week break as he claimed that they are knew their roles and stuck to what they had to do superbly.
+Gavin Cowan`s was delighted with the response to what his team showed following the two week break as he claimed that they all knew their roles and stuck to what they had to do superbly.
 He also commented on Daniels who came into the side following the late withdrawal of Riccardo Calder with the winger assisting McQuilkin for his goal.

 “I`m really pleased with the performance, it`s not the result we deserved but it`s a positive result against a team top of the league.
 They all performed brilliantly, they did everything I asked them to do, it laid down a marker for them to go on and do well and they did just that.